-4 Hidden Costs in Your Corporate Travel Policy
+4 Hidden Travel Costs in Your Corporate Travel Policy

 Booking rock-bottom prices for corporate travel (like Basic Economy flights or hotels far from the city) can seem like a smart way to keep costs low — but it could end up costing you more in the long run.

 One important goal of any corporate travel policy is to control costs.
-By implementing expense guidelines and creating a uniform booking process, corporate travel managers can help minimize unnecessary spend and make sure that they’re on track to hit (or come in under!) their budget.
+By implementing expense guidelines and creating a uniform booking process, travel managers can help cut unnecessary business travel spend and make sure that they’re on track to hit (or come in under!) their budget.